CodeSolutions2/.github/profile/README.md

 4. Self-help (discussion and understanding of one's self) [Text-2-chatbot Journal or Digital Twin](https://github.com/CodeSolutions2/text_2_chatbot_journal)

 # Data Science Tools
+These tools are for professional AI work development and advancement.

 #### Projects for sell:
 1. [Automatic csv file ingestion code in Bash: sorting of files by header, upload to cloud](https://github.com/CodeSolutions2/automatic_csv_file_ingestion) - *$100*